Skip to main content

 GLP-1 medications lower blood pressure modestly, typically 3 to 5 mmHg systolic.
 Mechanisms include weight loss, improved kidney sodium handling, and direct vascular effects.
 Patients on blood pressure medications often need lower doses after starting GLP-1 therapy, so we watch for low blood pressure during titration.

 GLP-1 plateau is when weight loss stalls after several months on the medication.
 Causes include receptor desensitization, behavior drift (snacking through the appetite suppression), and metabolic adaptation.
-We sometimes increase the dose, switch from semaglutide to tirzepatide, add metformin, or accept the new set point and shift focus to body composition.
+We sometimes increase the dose, switch from semaglutide to tirzepatide, add metformin, or accept the new set point and move focus to body composition.

 Compounded semaglutide and tirzepatide became available because of FDA-recognized drug shortages.
 Quality varies widely by pharmacy.
 We use compounded options only from licensed 503A or 503B pharmacies with strong quality controls.
-As brand-name supply has improved, the FDA has limited compounding eligibility, especially for tirzepatide.
+As brand-name supply has improved, the FDA has limited compounding eligibility, particularly for tirzepatide.

 GIP (glucose-dependent insulinotropic polypeptide) is a second gut hormone that tirzepatide targets alongside GLP-1.
 GIP boosts insulin release after meals and may also influence fat metabolism and appetite.
 The dual action appears to produce more weight loss and possibly better metabolic effects than GLP-1 alone.